Minerals & suplements

-Rapid post-heart attack administration of magnesium reduces the risk of mortality, and magnesium is sometimes used as part of the treatment for congestive heart failure in order to lessen the risk of arrhythmia (abnormal heart rhythm).
+Rapid post-heart attack administration of this mineral reduces the risk of mortality, and magnesium is sometimes used as part of the treatment for congestive heart failure in order to lessen the risk of arrhythmia (abnormal heart rhythm).

 Improvement in lipid profiles has been seen with an intake of 365 mg of magnesium per day.

-Multiple research studies conducted have suggested that calcium supplemented with magnesium improves bone mineral density.
+Multiple research studies conducted have suggested that calcium supplemented with this mineral improves bone mineral density.
 Magnesium deficiency alters calcium metabolism and the hormones that regulate calcium, resulting in osteoporosis.
 Intake of recommended levels of magnesium is important because it averts osteoporosis.

 Magnesium plays an important role in carbohydrate and glucose metabolism, so it is no wonder magnesium status has an effect on diabetes.